riezebosch/azcopy-azure-function/adr/azcopy/command.md

 *>&1                    | redirect all output streams to stdout Write-Ouptut            | make sure output is redirected to log analytics

+Using `copy --recursive` instead of `sync` has the drawback that deletions in the source container are not reflected in the destination container.

 Remark: ACL's are only updated on copy and ignored when copy is skipped.